NeowayLabs/dojo/README.md

 # Proposal
 To improve our mindset of writing well tested code, following **T**est **D**riven **D**evelopment, we believe that hands on experience is the quickest way of learning how to write tests that will help guarantee quality for our apps.
-It started focusing on frontend code based on angular, because it became a great gap lacking unit testing the UIs at most of our teams, but our dojo can (and probably will) cover TDD on backend apps too!
+It started focusing on frontend code based on _AngularJS_ because it became a great gap lacking unit testing the UIs in most of our teams.
+We are also developing server APIs to support client actions, making the app usefull.
+Octávio chose to develop the API in _Go_ because he wants to boot up his necessity on learning the language, focusing on _TDD_ principles, of course :innocent:

 # What's being developed
 We've started an app from the ground up.
 It's meant to be an external layer on top of our ~~disgusting~~ time tracking app, delivering some extra features like: